tawalabora/server-setup/README.md

 - ✅ Idempotent - safe to run multiple times without breaking existing setups
 - ✅ User management - automatically create users with optional sudo access
 - ✅ No manual SSH or script copying required
+- ✅ Modular scripts - each tool in its own file for easy maintenance

 ## 📋 Prerequisites